taohi/python/README.md

 python
 ======

-Some python proj for practice.
+Some python proj for fun.